timhuang0/Quantopian/README.md

 ### Portfolio Construction

 After creating a combined factor, I created a filter such that only securities in the top 10% and bottom 10% of the combined factor distribution would be considered.
-This is to ensure that the algorithm can only buy/short securities that it is definitive about.
-Additionally, the portfolio is limited by a maximum position size, maximum leverage, maximum turnover, and must be dollar neutral.
+Additionally, the portfolio is limited by a maximum position size, maximum leverage, maximum turnover, and dollar neutral factor.